-Israel: Iran's Support for Hamas and Hezbollah40
+Israel: Iran's Support for Hamas and Hezbollah

-Iran opposes Israel as what it asserts is an illegitimate creation of the West and an oppressor of the Palestinian people and other Arab Muslims.
+Iran asserts that Israel is an illegitimate creation of the West and an oppressor of the Palestinian people and other Arab Muslims.
 The position of Iran's current regime differs dramatically from that of the pre-1979 regime of the Shah of Iran.
 Israel and the Shah's regime had relatively normal relations, including embassies in each other's capitals and an extensive network of economic ties.

-Supreme Leader Khamene'i has repeatedly called Israel a "cancerous tumor" that should be removed from the region.
-In a September 2015 speech, Khamene'i stated that Israel will likely not exist in 25 years - the time frame for the last of the specific JCPOA restrictions on Iran's nuclear program to expire.
-41 Iran's open hostility to Israel-manifested in part by its support for groups that undertake armed action against Israel-fuels assertions by Israeli leaders that a nuclear armed Iran would constitute an "existential threat" to the State of Israel.
-Iran's support for armed factions on Israel's borders could represent an Iranian attempt to acquire leverage over Israel.
+Supreme Leader Khamene'i has repeatedly described Israel as a "cancerous tumor"-or similar formulation-that should be removed from the region.
+In a September 2015 speech, Khamene'i stated that Israel will likely not exist in 25 years-the timeframe for the last of the specific JCPOA restrictions on Iran's nuclear program to expire.
+Iran's open hostility to Israel-manifested in part by its support for groups that undertake armed action against Israel-fuels assertions by Israeli leaders that a nuclear armed Iran would constitute an "existential threat" to the State of Israel and fuel Iran's support for armed factions on Israel's borders such as Hamas and Hezbollah.
 More broadly, Iran might be attempting to disrupt prosperity, morale, and perceptions of security among Israel's population in a way that undermines the country's appeal to those who have options to live elsewhere.
 The formal position of the Iranian Foreign Ministry is that Iran would not seek to block an Israeli-Palestinian settlement but that the process is too weighted toward Israel to yield a fair result.

 Iran's leaders routinely state that Israel presents a serious threat to Iran and that the international community applies a "double standard" to Iran as compared to Israel's presumed nuclear arsenal.
-Iranian diplomats point out in international meetings that, despite apparently being the only Middle Eastern country to possess nuclear weapons and not being a party to the Nuclear Non-Proliferation Treaty, Israel does not face internationally imposed penalties as a consequence.
-In identifying Israel as a threat, Iran's leaders cite Israeli official statements that Israel retains the
+Iranian diplomats point out in international meetings that, despite apparently being the only Middle Eastern country to possess nuclear weapons and not being a party to the Nuclear Non-Proliferation Treaty, Israel has not faced any internationally-imposed penalties as a consequence.
+Iran's leaders assert Israel is a nuclear threat to Iran, citing e Israeli official statements that Israel retains the option to unilaterally strike Iran's nuclear facilities.
+Iran also asserts that Israel's purported nuclear arsenal is a main obstacle to achieving support for a weapons-of-mass-destruction (WMD) free zone in the Middle East.